BYeungCoding/Terminal-Hacker/docs/egdd.md

 # Objects/Entities

 - There will be a player model that looks like a hacker
-- There will be a firewall progress bar (maybe an npc model)
+- There will be a firewall progress bar
 - There will be dungeon-like rooms acting as the directories
 - There will be rooms acting as files
 - There will be a terminal displayed with a keyboard on screen that you can type into